Exact Convergence Rates of the Neural Tangent Kernel in the Large Depth Limit

-Another important feature of DNN, which is known to be highly influential, is their architecture.
-For residual networks, the NTK has also a simple recursive formula in the infinite width limit.
-The residual term appears clearly in the formula. \begin{lemma}[NTK of a ResNet with fully connected layers in the infinite width limit] Let $K^{res,1}$ be the exact NTK for the ResNet with 1 layer.
+Another important feature of DNNs, which is known to be highly influential, is the network architecture.
+For residual networks (commonly known as ResNet), the NTK also follows a simple recursion expression in the infinite-width limit.
+Consider a ResNet of the form

+where $\mathcal{F}$ is either a dense layer as in \eqref{equation:ffnn_net} or a convolutional layer as in \eqref{equation:convolutional_net}).
+The NTK recursion is given in the following lemma. \begin{lemma}[NTK of a ResNet with fully connected layers in the infinite-width limit] Let $K^{res,1}$ be the exact NTK for the ResNet with 1 layer.
 Then\\ $\bullet$~For the first layer (without residual connections), we have for all $x,x' \in \mathbb{R}^d$

-$\bullet$~For $l\geq2$, as $n_1, n_2, ..., n_{l-1} \rightarrow \infty$ recursively, we have for all $i,i' \in [1:n_l]$, $K^{res,l}_{ii'} = \delta_{ii'} K^l_{res}$, where $K^l_{res}$ is given by the recursive formula for all $x,x' \in \mathbb R^d$
+$\bullet$~For $l\geq2$, as $n_1, n_2, ..., n_{l-1} \rightarrow \infty$ recursively, we have for all $i,i' \in [n_l]$, $K^{res,l}_{ii'} = \delta_{ii'} K^l_{res}$, where $K^l_{res}$ is given by the recursive formula for all $x,x' \in \mathbb R^d$

 \end{lemma}